 Two proteins make up hemoglobin — alpha-globin and beta-globin.
-Cooley’s anemia occurs when there’s an abnormality in the gene that controls the production of either of these proteins.
+Cooley’s anemia occurs when you have an abnormality in the gene that controls the production of either of these proteins.

-There are two major forms of thalassemia (Cooley’s anemia) (x):
+There are two significant forms of thalassemia (Cooley’s anemia): (x)

-- Alpha thalassemia happens when one or more genes associated with alpha-globin are changed (mutated) or are missing.
+Alpha thalassemia happens when one or more genes associated with alpha-globin changes (mutated) or are missing.
 Alpha thalassemia most often occurs in people from the Middle East, Southeast Asia, Africa, India and China. (x)

 There are many types of thalassemia, and all these types have various subtypes.
-The following two types are found in both beta and alpha thalassemia — thalassemia major and thalassemia minor.
+Thalassemia major and thalassemia minor appear in both beta and alpha thalassemia.

 To have thalassemia major, both of your parents must have passed on this gene defect.
 In contrast, thalassemia minor can develop even if you get the defective gene from only one parent.
 People with thalassemia minor are carriers of the condition.
 In most cases, they have no symptoms.